 Older Piping Materials

 Cast Iron.
 Many properties have pipes that are at least partially made with cast iron.
 The benefit of cast iron is that it’s very tough.
 Pipes made from cast iron can last for several decades without falling apart, so it wouldn’t be surprising if you have cast iron in the piping on your properties.
 If your property has cast iron pipes, they are safe to use as long as there are no major infrastructural problems with the pipes themselves.
 Cast iron has long been a popular choice for piping because it is incredibly strong.
-However, it is also prone to corrosion from chemicals and other substances coming through the pipes that weaken the iron over time.
+However, it is also prone to corrosion from chemicals and other substances coming through the pipes that weaken the iron over time (corrosivity tends to have serious impacts on potable water).
 Cast-iron pipes also can warp over time, which makes the plumbing less efficient.
 Property owners with cast-iron pipes can reinforce the cast iron as time passes rather than perform a full replacement.

 Clay.
 Many properties have clay piping as well.
 And, like cast iron, clay pipes are safe to use as long as nothing is wrong with the pipes themselves.
 Clay holds up against chemical degradation well, but it is brittle and prone to cracks and leaks from things like tree roots.
 As with cast iron, property owners who have functioning clay pipes can reinforce them in place of fully replacing them.